solidstack-org/SolidStack.Coroutines/README.md

 ### Using in Unity coroutine

-You can use a SolidStack coroutine to block Unity coroutine:
+You can use a SolidStack coroutine to delay Unity coroutine:

 ```csharp
 class MyBehaviour : MonoBehaviour